This is Your Body on Stress

 (Important background info: The ANS handles all of your involuntary functions, like the beating of your heart, your breathing, and your blood pressure.
 It works in two parts – the “sympathetic,” which is like a gas pedal, flooding your body with fuel to outpace danger, and “parasympathetic,” which is like a brake, calming things down after danger passes.)

-4. As soon as your hypothalamus hears the distress call, it flips on the sympathetic nervous system, telling your adrenal glands to release epinephrine (aka adrenaline) into your bloodstream.
+4. As soon as your hypothalamus hears the distress call, it flips on the sympathetic nervous system switch, telling your adrenal glands to release epinephrine (aka adrenaline) into your bloodstream.

 This is basically your body’s “GO!” juice.